-Oil crashes to lowest level since 1999
+Oil crashes to lowest level since 1998

 Continue Reading Below

-West Texas Intermediate crude oil futures for May delivery cratered 31 percent to $12.58 a barrel.
-The contract, which expires on Tuesday, was trading at a nearly $10 discount to June.
+West Texas Intermediate crude oil futures for May delivery cratered by as much as 41 percent to $10.85 a barrel.
+The contract, which expires on Tuesday, was trading at a more than $10 discount to June.

 The May contract is a “horror show” and “heading into the worst delivery situation in history,” Phil Flynn, senior market analyst at Price Group Futures, told FOX Business.
 “With demand still dead and OPEC+ cuts not hitting fast enough, the market looks like it has no bottom.”